trskop/command-wrapper/man/command-wrapper-cd.1.md

 :  Start the search for a directory with the given *QUERY*.
 This option may be ignored if the underlying menu tool doesn't support this functionality.
 FZF does support it, see FZF documentation of `--query` option.
-   (**TODO: This option is ignored at the moment, plan is to apply it in a next commit.)

 \--help, -h
 :   Display help information and exit.
 Same as `TOOLSET_COMMAND help cd`.